-- > participation in the PBRF is voluntary for TEOs that meet the eligibility requirements - > TEOs that participate in the PBRF must do so in all three components even if their funding entitlement in one or more of the components is zero, or likely to be zero - if a PBRF-eligible TEO did not participate in the 2018 Quality Evaluation, then it is unable to make claims for any of the components until the next Quality Evaluation in 2025.
+- > Participation in the PBRF is voluntary for TEOs that meet the eligibility requirements. - > TEOs that participate in the PBRF must do so in all three components even if their funding entitlement in one or more of the components is zero, or likely to be zero. - > If a PBRF-eligible TEO did not participate in the most recent Quality Evaluation, then it is unable to make claims for any of the components.